About Us - Meet The Team. . .

 The Committees we represent are:

 Each Committee is elected by the GP constituents it covers, and is entirely independent.
 These LMCs have formed a Secretariat comprising the elected Chairman and Vice-Chairman of each LMC.
-This Secretariat employs the Chief Executive of Wessex LMCs, Dr Nigel Watson, and through him, a Directorate, and Administrative Team, and together they run the Chandler's Ford office.
+This Secretariat employs Joint Chief Executives of Wessex LMCs, Dr Laura Edwards and Dr Andy Purbrick, and through them, a Directorate and Administrative Team, and together they run the Chandler's Ford office

 All LMCS are funded by a statutory levy which is collected from Practices, and is based on the number of patients registered at that Practice.
 The amount is set by the Secretariat and reviewed annually.
 It funds the office and Officers of the LMC, as well as the individual Committees.
 The Wessex LMC staff supports each LMC separately, and this pooling of resources and expertise allows great economy of scale, ensuring each LMC gets much more for its money than everyone having its own office and staff.